dwiepert/naip-ecapa-tdnn/README.md

-# ECAPA-TDNN for Mayo Data
+# ECAPA-TDNN for NAIP Data
-The command line usable, start-to-finish implementation of ECAPA-TDNN is available with [run.py](https://github.com/dwiepert/mayo-ecapa-tdnn/blob/main/src/run.py).
-A notebook tutorial version is also available at [run.ipynb](https://github.com/dwiepert/mayo-ecapa-tdnn/blob/main/src/run.ipynb).
+The command line usable, start-to-finish implementation of ECAPA-TDNN is available with [run.py](https://github.com/dwiepert/naip-ecapa-tdnn/blob/main/src/run.py).
+A notebook tutorial version is also available at [run.ipynb](https://github.com/dwiepert/naip-ecapa-tdnn/blob/main/src/run.ipynb).

 This implementation trains an ECAPA-TDNN model and a classification head from scratch and can extract embeddings from the trained model.

 This implementation uses wrapper classes over an [ECAPA-TDNN model](https://speechbrain.readthedocs.io/en/latest/API/speechbrain.lobes.models.ECAPA_TDNN.html) available with Speechbrain.
-The `ECAPA_TDNNForSpeechClassification` is the wrapped model, which includes an added classification head with a Dense layer, ReLU activation, dropout, and a final linear projection layer (this class is defined as `ClassificationHead` in [speech_utils.py](https://github.com/dwiepert/mayo-ecapa-tdnn/blob/main/src/utilities/speech_utils.py)) as well as a function for embedding extraction.
-See [ecapa_tdnn_models.py](https://github.com/dwiepert/mayo-ecapa-tdnn/blob/main/src/models/ecapa_tdnn_models.py) for information on intialization arguments.
+The `ECAPA_TDNNForSpeechClassification` is the wrapped model, which includes an added classification head with a Dense layer, ReLU activation, dropout, and a final linear projection layer (this class is defined as `ClassificationHead` in [speech_utils.py](https://github.com/dwiepert/naip-ecapa-tdnn/blob/main/src/utilities/speech_utils.py)) as well as a function for embedding extraction.
+See [ecapa_tdnn_models.py](https://github.com/dwiepert/naip-ecapa-tdnn/blob/main/src/models/ecapa_tdnn_models.py) for information on intialization arguments.

 ## Running Environment
 The environment must include the following packages, all of which can be dowloaded with pip or conda: